Table of Contents

 - Reasonable Accommodations: Provide reasonable accommodations that do not compromise the integrity or purpose of the screening tests.
 Collaborate with the candidate to identify suitable solutions.

-Dealing with Potential Cheating or Dishonesty:
+Dealing with Potential Cheating or Dishonesty

 - Test Integrity Measures: Implement measures to prevent cheating, such as randomizing test questions, disabling copy-paste functions, or using remote proctoring solutions.